scottyphillips/pychonet/README.md

 A library for interfacing with the ECHONETlite protocol as commonly used in Japan.
-Useful for interfacing to many interesting devices such as HVACs, electric car chargers, rice cookers (not joking), and solar systems that support ECHONETLite.
+Useful for interfacing to many interesting devices such as HVACs, light systems, electric car chargers, rice cookers (not joking), and solar systems that support ECHONETLite.